 Sussex Wildlife Trust hope that local people and future generations can once again get to know these intriguing animals as a local Sussex species.
 Our intention is not to sustain an enclosed population of captive Beavers, but to investigate the potential for Beavers to be slowly re-integrated into our landscapes at a catchment scale.
 It has been a long time since Beavers have been part of our landscapes however, so we need to re-introduce people back to the Beavers too.
 The Sussex Beaver projects will work closely with landowners, community groups, schools and others to inform them about the pros and cons of having Beavers in their landscape.
 These captive Beaver populations will enable us to show people what to expect, and how Beavers might transform our local landscapes.
 We also hope that people will give these quiet, nocturnal animals some space whilst they adjust to their new surroundings.

-Sussex Beaver Trial steering group
+Sussex Beaver Project steering group

-The Sussex Beaver Trial is led by Sussex Wildlife Trust and the Knepp Estate, working in partnership with The University of Exeter, Southern Water, Natural England, the Environment Agency, National Farmers Union and the Ouse and Adur Rivers Trust.
+The Sussex Beaver Project is led by Sussex Wildlife Trust and the Knepp Estate, working in partnership with The University of Exeter, Southern Water, Natural England, the Environment Agency, National Farmers Union and the Ouse and Adur Rivers Trust.

 Expert advice is provided by Mark Elliott of the Devon Beaver Trial and Roisin Campbell-Palmer, an independent Beaver consultant.